sustainablelab/dotfiles/README.md

     ```bash
     $ . .profile
     ```

-    The first time the `virtualenvwrapper.sh` script runs, the `.virtualenvs` folder is created and several files are placed there.
+### The `.virtualenvs` in your `WORKON_HOME` location is the one that matters
-    Changing the value of `WORKON_HOME` does not affect this location.
+The first time the `virtualenvwrapper.sh` script runs, a `.virtualenvs` folder is created in the `$HOME` folder and several files are placed there.
+I'm not sure if these files are ever used because none of the `virtualenvwrapper` commands add folders to this `.virtualenvs` folder.

-    The `.virtualenvs` folder set by `WORKON_HOME` is used when `virtualenvwrapper` commands are invoked, e.g., `mkproject`.
+There is another `.virtualenvs` folder created at the location set by `WORKON_HOME`.
+It is created when `virtualenvwrapper` commands are invoked, e.g., `mkproject`, and then project folders are placed there.

 # Making a new project with `virtualenvwrapper`
 Make a test project `nevermind`: